-A brownfield is a 'real property, the expansion, redevelopment, or reuse of which may be complicated by the presence or potential presence of a hazardous substance, pollutant, or contaminant.'
+A brownfield is a "real property, the expansion, redevelopment, or reuse of which may be complicated by the presence or potential presence of a hazardous substance, pollutant, or contaminant."
 Typically, brownfields are lands that were previously used for industrial or commercial purposes and include areas that are contaminated by low concentrations of hazardous substances.
 These sites are diverse in nature and can range from being old dry cleaning establishments and gas stations to processing plants for materials such as steel, bricks, and asbestos.
 Generally, brownfields pose lower risk to human health than other types of hazardous waste sites, as they exclude sites listed or proposed for listing on the National Priorities List and sites that are remediated under the Toxic Substances Control Act of 1976.
 The U.S. Government Accountability Office estimates that there are more than 450,000 brownfields nationwide.
 In 1995, the U.S. Environmental Protection Agency initiated the Brownfields Program to assist public and private sector organizations in revitalizing brownfields, mainly by providing grant funding.
 The aim was not only to improve the environment, but also to promote social and economic reinvestment in these unused lands.
-In 2002, the Small Business Liability Relief and Brownfields Revitalization Act (i.e., the 'Brownfields Law') was signed as an amendment to the Comprehensive Environmental
+In 2002, the Small Business Liability Relief and Brownfields Revitalization Act (i.e., the 'Brownfields Law') was signed as an amendment to the Comprehensive Environmental Response, Compensation, and Liability Act of 1980 (CERCLA), which established the Superfund Program.
+The passage of the Brownfields Law formalized EPA policies regarding brownfields and expanded financial and technical assistance for brownfield remediation through the Brownfields Program.

-4http://epa.gov/brownfields/.
+&lt;sup>5http://epa.gov/brownfields/.
 See the EPA's website for further details on the Brownfields Program and a link to public law 107-118 (H.R.
 2869), 'Small Business Liability Relief and Brownfields Revitalization Act'.